elibroftw/blog.elijahlopez.ca/content/posts/fixed-seats-proportional-representation.md

 tags:
   - canada
   - politics
+summary: "Proposing Fixed Seats Proportional Representation (FSP-R) as a novel electoral reform for Canada, combining PR, FPTP, and ranked ballots to ensure every vote contributes to a proportional government body, with analysis of 2021 election data."
 ---

 This article describes and demonstrates a novel solution for electoral reform called Fixed Seats Proportional Representation (FSP / FSP-R, previously called representative proportional voting) - similar to the open-list proportional representation system used by Finland - that it is practical to implement.
 It is also more effective in holding elections where every vote contributes to the formation of a government body.
 Below is the overall results of the 2021 Canadian general election under the presently used [First Past the Post (FPTP)](https://www.elections.ca/content.aspx?section=res&dir=ces&document=part1&lang=e#p13) electoral system compared to FSP.